test-bdd/test-js/docs/api.md

 ### Parameters

-- `options`: An object containing the following properties:- `entry`: an object specifying the entry points of the test runner.
+- `options`: An object containing the following properties:
+1. `entry`: an object specifying the entry points of the test runner.
-- `isMatch`: a function that checks if a file path meets certain conditions.
+1. `isMatch`: a function that checks if a file path meets certain conditions.
-- `importModule`: a function that imports the module containing tests.
+1. `importModule`: a function that imports the module containing tests.
-- `getTestRunner`: a function that gets the function that runs tests from the imported module.
+1. `getTestRunner`: a function that gets the function that runs tests from the imported module.

 ### Return Value